On parameter loci of the H\'enon family: Dynamics and Parameter Space over

-In this subsection we show that a condition on the intersection between special varieties controls a certain global dynamical behavior.
+In this subsection we show that a condition on the intersection between special pieces controls a certain global dynamical behavior.
 Below $\mathrm{card}(X)$ means the cardinality of a set $X$ counted \textit{without} multiplicity.

 First let us consider the case $(a, b)\in \mathcal{F}^+_{\R}\cap\{b>0\}$.

 \begin{prp} Let $(a, b)\in \mathcal{F}^+_{\R}\cap\{b>0\}$.
 If $\mathrm{card}(W_{31\overline{0}}^s(a, b)^+\cap W_{\overline{0}23}^u(a, b)^+)\geq 1$, then \begin{enumerate} {(\roman{enumi})} \item each connected component of $W^u_J(a, b)^+\cap \mathrm{left}(\mathcal{B}^+_{0, \R})$ is a horizontal curve of degree one in $\mathrm{left}(\mathcal{B}^+_{0, \R})$ and is contained in $\overline{\mathrm{lower}(\mathcal{B}^+_{0, \R})}$ for any backward admissible sequence of the form $J=\overline{0}j_{-n}\cdots j_{-1}0\in\mathfrak{S}_{\mathrm{bwd}}^+$, \item each connected component of $W^u_J(a, b)^+\cap \mathrm{left}(\mathcal{B}^+_{1, \R})$ is a horizontal curve of degree one in $\mathrm{left}(\mathcal{B}^+_{1, \R})$ for any backward admissible sequence of the form $J=\overline{0}j_{-n}\cdots j_{-1}1\in\mathfrak{S}_{\mathrm{bwd}}^+$, \item each connected component of $W^u_J(a, b)^+\cap \mathcal{B}^+_{2, \R}$ is a horizontal curve of degree one in $\mathcal{B}^+_{2, \R}$ and is contained in $\overline{\mathrm{upper}(\mathcal{B}^+_{2, \R})}$ for any backward admissible sequence of the form $J=\overline{0}j_{-n}\cdots j_{-1}2\in\mathfrak{S}_{\mathrm{bwd}}^+$, \item each connected component of $W^u_J(a, b)^+\cap \mathrm{right}(\mathcal{B}^+_{3, \R})$ is a horizontal curve of degree one in $\mathrm{right}(\mathcal{B}^+_{3, \R})$ for any backward admissible sequence of the form $J=\overline{0}j_{-n}\cdots j_{-1}3\in\mathfrak{S}_{\mathrm{bwd}}^+$ (see Figure~\ref{FIG:special_varieties_Wu_pos}). \end{enumerate} If moreover $\mathrm{card}(W_{31\overline{0}}^s(a, b)^+\cap W_{\overline{0}23}^u(a, b)^+)=2$ holds, then $\mathrm{left}(\mathcal{B}^+_{0, \R})$, $\mathrm{left}(\mathcal{B}^+_{1, \R})$ and $\mathrm{right}(\mathcal{B}^+_{3, \R})$ in the above statements can be replaced by $\overline{\mathrm{left}(\mathcal{B}^+_{0, \R})}$, $\overline{\mathrm{left}(\mathcal{B}^+_{1, \R})}$ and $\overline{\mathrm{right}(\mathcal{B}^+_{3, \R})}$ respectively (see Figure~\ref{FIG:special_varieties_Wu_pos} again). \end{prp}